soverenio/docs/docs/administration/securing-agent.md

 hostPID: true
 ```

-Modifying these settings for Interceptors and Rpcapd will disrupt traffic interception.
+Modifying these settings for `interceptor` and `rpcapd` containers will disrupt traffic interception.